 The first time I saw a planned pooled scarf on Pinterest, I went a little crazy!
 “That is so cool,” I thought!
 “I want to do that!
 How hard is it?”
 I started looking around on some of the sites that were posting Pins with color pooling.
 I watched a few tutorials and and felt like it was something I could tackle, so I went out and bought a couple of skeins of variegated yarn that seemed to meet the specifications that the videos were telling me.
 It didn’t come together as easily as I had hoped!
 It wasn’t until I watched the Marly Bird Best Crochet Planned Pooling tutorial on planned pooling that I was able to get some success.
 I would also recommend watching more of her planned pooling videos.
 Especially the 10 Secrets to Planned Pooling tutorial.
+(Be sure and check out my post 10 Tips for Conquering Planned Pooling Crochet for some more tips.)

 I was working on a few scarfs, which I will refer to in another post, when I saw the new Red Heart Planned Pooling Argyle Hat (Pattern LW5587) come up on Pinterest…. then I went even a little more crazy!
 Since most of what I crochet is hats to donate to cancer patients, this pattern had me excited!!
 I went out and found some yarn and decided to use the recommended yarn in the patter.
 I picked up Red Heart With Love in Delightful and in Lemon Drop.